-Since most investors are looking for a tradeoff between risk and return on their investments, they are typically going to demand a higher interest rate for bonds that have poorer credit ratings.
-As a result, rating agencies play an important role in setting interest rates on debt securities.
+Because most investors are looking for a tradeoff between risk and return on their investments, they are typically going to demand a higher interest rate for bonds that have poorer credit ratings.
+As a result, rating agencies play an important role in determining interest rates on debt securities.

 History of Credit Rating Agencies

-The concept of using rating agencies to assess the level of risk associated with a debt arose around the beginning of the 20th century when three major credit rating agencies were formed.
-Although additional rating agencies were formed in subsequent years, the original rating agencies – Fitch, Moody’s, and Standard and Poor’s – are the most prominent.
+The concept of using rating agencies to assess the level of risk of a debt arose around the beginning of the 20th century when three major credit rating agencies were formed.
+Although additional rating agencies were formed in subsequent years, the original rating agencies — Fitch, Moody’s, and Standard & Poor’s (S&P) — have the largest market share.

 The Fitch Publishing Company was founded in 1913 by John Knowles Fitch, a 33-year-old entrepreneur who had just taken over his father’s printing business.
 Fitch had a unique goal for his company: to publish financial statistics on stocks and bonds.

-Henry Varnum Poor was a financial analyst with a similar vision to John Knowles Fitch.
+Henry Varnum Poor was a financial analyst with a similar vision.
 Like Fitch, Poor was interested in publishing financial statistics, which inspired him to create H.V. and H.W.
 Poor Company.

-Today, Standard and Poor’s not only provides ratings but also offers other financial services, such as investment research, to investors.
+Today, Standard & Poor’s not only provides ratings but also offers other financial services, such as investment research, to investors.
 They are now the largest of the “big three” rating agencies.

-John Moody founded the financial holding company, Moody’s Corporation, in 1909.
+John Moody founded the financial holding company Moody’s Investors Service, often just called Moody’s, in 1909.
 Although Moody’s provides a number of services, one of their largest divisions is Moody’s Investor Services.
-While Moody’s has conducted credit ratings since 1914, they only conducted ratings of government bonds until 1970.
+Although Moody’s has conducted credit ratings since 1914, they only conducted ratings of government bonds until 1970.

 How Credit Rating Agencies Work

-Debtors want investors to have a good idea of how creditworthy their securities are.
-Of course, investors are looking for an unbiased idea of a company’s ability to repay debt.
-Therefore, companies will often hire a credit rating agency to rate their debt.
+Debtors want investors to have a good idea of how creditworthy their securities are, because most won’t buy unrated bonds.
+This means if it wants to borrow money, a bond issuer pays a credit rating agency to rate their debt.

 After the company solicits a bid, the credit rating agency will evaluate the institution as carefully as possible.
-However, there is no magic formula to determine an institution’s credit rating; the agency must instead conduct a subjective evaluation of the institution’s ability to repay its debts.
+However, there is no magic formula to determine an institution’s credit rating; the agency must instead conduct research and subjectively decide whether repayment of the debt is likely or if the bond issuer is more likely to default.

-For example, in the recent national debt ceiling debacle, S&P downgraded the U.S. sovereign debt rating because they felt the political brinkmanship of the federal government was not consistent with the behavior of a AAA institution.
+For example, in the 2011 national debt ceiling debacle, S&P downgraded the U.S. sovereign debt rating because it felt the political brinkmanship of the federal government was not consistent with the behavior of a AAA institution.

-When they assess an institution’s credit rating, the agencies will classify the debt as one of the following:
+When they assess an institution’s credit rating, the bond rating agencies classify the debt as one of the following:

 - High grade